HectorAE/fortunes/README.md

 fortunes
 ========

 This is a collection of fortunes I've put together myself.
-No license for this repository, because the copyrights and such are way too complicated for this.
-I believe that the Homestuck ones should qualify as fair use, however.
+I believe that the Homestuck quotes should qualify as fair use, but I'm not completely sure, so there is no COPYING or LICENSE file for now.